hubmapconsortium/spatial-api/README.md

 It was important to verify that the manner in which we are loading spatial data into the `sample` table produces the results that we were expecting.
 In order to do this "well behaved" data was constructed in the `geom_test` table.
-Several 5x5x5 cubes were created and spaced at different intervals by a `Translate`.
+Several 10x10x10 cubes were created and spaced at different intervals by a `Translate` operation.
 The `db/run_test.sql` file contains a comment which represents the distance between the origin `POINTZ(0 0 0)` and a radius (computed using the Pythagorean theorem).
 A pair of queries are used for each cube.
 The first query uses a radius which is just a tiny bit shy of the radius that the cube should be found.